In Crypto, Fees are High and Speeds are Slow

 Asymmetrical fees based on “making” and “taking” liquidity

 The simple model above is not how sophisticated trading firms view the fee structure—and indeed, the exchanges offer some nuance to entice the pros.
-Traders think of their orders as either “making” or “taking” liquidity [4] , and if you are an individual placing a trade, then it is likely that your counterparty is a pro and that they will receive a lower fee or rebate because their order was categorized as “making.”
+Traders think of their orders as either “making” or “taking” liquidity, Orders that take liquidity are filled immediately by matching with orders already on the book.
+In contrast, “making” orders typically rest on the book for a longer period, providing liquidity for future trades. and if you are an individual placing a trade, then it is likely that your counterparty is a pro and that they will receive a lower fee or rebate because their order was categorized as “making.”

 Let's be blunt: this asymmetry in exchange fees is useful to the exchange and to the professional traders, but not to you.

-PAX takes a different approach.
-PAX does not charge a fee to trade [5] .
-Instead, PAX pays a rebate to all normal orders, including those that “take” liquidity.
-The PAX rebate ranges from 0.15 to 0.25 basis points (bps) depending on the API combination used.
-Importantly, PAX's rebates are available to all participants on all their orders—this is much better treatment compared to typical exchanges that offer lower costs and rebates exclusively to large trading firms using “market-making” order types.
+PAX takes a different approach: we offer zero-cost trading with rebates paid PAX charges high-frequency market makers for access to its platform.
+Their fees offset the cost to other market participants. to participants regardless of their order type.
+PAX rebates range from 1.5 to 2.5 basis points (bps) depending on the API combination used.
+Importantly, at PAX, rebates are available to all participants on all their orders — this is better treatment compared to legacy exchanges that offer lower costs and rebates exclusively to large trading firms using “market-making” order types.

 Comparing exchange fees to market spreads